Keto Caramel Candy

 Key ingredients

 - Sugar-free caramel syrup: Some caramel recipes will use corn syrup in order to help produce that tacky, chewy consistency.
-Corn syrup is loaded with fructose and not keto-friendly.
-However, in it’s place we can use a sugar-free syrup by ChocZero.
-This is the only syrup that I use for making keto candy.
+Corn syrup is loaded with fructose and not low-carb friendly.
+Instead, I use a sugar-free syrup by ChocZero.
+This is the only syrup that I use for making candy.
 Their syrup is made from soluble corn fiber and it is sugar-free and sugar alcohol free.

 Make brown butter